Renault Kwid: Facelift (2026)

+On 3 July 2026, Renault launched a facelift of the Kwid in India, featuring a new logo overall and new wheel covers, starting at ₹4.53 lakh (ex-showroom).
+The refresh streamlined the lineup by discontinuing the Authentic and Techno trims to offer only the Evolution and Climber variants while introducing an official retrofitted CNG kit option for manual transmission models.

 Safety

 The Kwid is equipped with rear drum brakes.

+Global NCAP

-At tests conducted in 2016, the Indian version of the Kwid with no ABS scored a 0-star rating for adult occupants and 2 stars for infants from Global NCAP 1.0 (based on Latin NCAP 2013), a rating also achieved by many entry-level competitors in the Indian market, including localised versions of the Suzuki Alto, the Hyundai Eon, the Tata Nano, the Suzuki Celerio and the Ford Figo.
+At tests conducted in 2016, the Indian version of the Kwid with no ABS scored a 0-star rating for adult occupants and 2 stars for infants from Global NCAP 1.0 (similar to Latin NCAP 2013).
 The Kwid was also criticised for being one of the Indian models not having airbags as standard.
 Renault and other car manufacturers made objections to Global NCAP for its methodology and for ignoring India's own safety criteria, complaints also made in other regions as the NCAPs try to raise the safety level beyond that prescribed by the local regulators, which corresponds to 0-stars.
 One version with driver airbag obtained 1 star for adult occupants but also 1 star for infants the same year.
 A two-airbag version for Africa was tested in 2020 and obtained 2 stars for both (similar to Latin NCAP 2013).